How Long Does It Take to Buy a House? Here’s What to Expect

-Your lender requires a professional appraisal of the house you’re buying to ensure it’s worth the price you’re offering, so scheduling an appraisal is one of the first things your agent will do.
+Your lender requires a professional appraisal of the house you’re buying to ensure it’s worth the price you’re offering.
+This is why scheduling an appraisal is one of the first things your agent will do.

-Addressing issues discovered during inspections can push back the closing date.
+Addressing issues discovered during inspections can extend the average closing time on a house.

-Unless you’re buying a house “as is,” your lender will want one or more inspections to determine the state of the home’s structural soundness and mechanical elements, such as plumbing, wiring, and HVAC.
+Unless you’re buying a house “as-is,” your lender will want one or more inspections to determine the state of the home’s structural soundness and mechanical elements, such as plumbing, wiring, and HVAC.
 In addition, some lenders will require a termite inspection.
-If any problems are discovered, your lender may require you or the seller to fix them before closing.
+If any problems are discovered, your lender may require you or the seller to fix them before the deal is sealed.
 Depending on the types of repairs needed, this could push back the closing date.

-When buyers in this situation make an offer on a house, a clause is often added to the contract stating the purchase of the new house is contingent on the buyers selling their existing house.
-This is called a “contingency” on the contract.
+When buyers in this situation make an offer on a house, they often add a clause to the contract stating the purchase of the new house is contingent on the buyers selling their existing house.
+This is called a contingency on the contract.
 If the seller accepts the deal without putting a limit on how long the buyer has to sell the house, the closing date could be pushed back indefinitely if the buyer’s house doesn’t sell quickly.

-In most cases, the closing will be on schedule.
+In most cases, closing on your home will happen on schedule.

 As long as you’re buying a house that’s listed with a real estate agency and you’re working with an agent that represents your interests, there shouldn’t be any delays.
 Agents are experienced in keeping all the steps in the home-buying process on schedule.